MarcoReiners/MarcoReiners/README.md

-## Hi, Im Marco👋
+# Hi, Im Marco👋

-🎓 Final-Year BComp Software Engineering Student
+- 🎓 Final-Year BComp Software Engineering Student
-💻 Passionate about coding and building real-world applications
+- 💻 Passionate about coding and building real-world applications
-🚀 Focused on full-stack and backend development, web applications, machine learning, and scalable systems 🧠 Driven to analyze everyday problems and engineer effective software solutions that leaves real impact
+- 🚀 Focused on full-stack and backend development, web applications, machine learning, and scalable systems
+- 🧠 Driven to analyze everyday problems and engineer effective software solutions that leave real impact

 ---

-## 👨‍💻 About Me
+## About Me

 I am a 4rth year Software Engineering student at Belgium Campus iTversity, with a strong foundation in software development, systems design, databases, machine learning, and mathematical problem solving.